Resources for Your Rural Maternal Health Network

 Tools and guidance to help build networks, implement innovative strategies, and use data to improve maternal health outcomes in rural communities

-As of August 2025, HRSA has funded a total of 6 cohorts and 19 networks through the Rural MOMS and Delta MCC programs.
+As of September 2025, HRSA has funded a total of 7 cohorts and 22 networks through the Rural MOMS and Delta MCC programs.

 The resources and tools provided here were developed using data reported by these networks through the RMHD cooperative agreement.
 They can help you build and strengthen a network, implement innovative strategies across the full continuum of care, and use data to highlight and communicate your program's impact.